RonanMarrinan/Latin102Portfolio/Quiz2.md

   - Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.
   - Quī.
   - Lycus is masculine and singular.
-  - The latin pronoun is in the nominative because the relative pronoun is in the nominative.❓**Did you just say that the pronoun is nominative because the pronoun is nominative ⁉️** The latin pronoun is in the nominative because the relative pronoun is the subject.
+  - ❓The latin pronoun is in the nominative because the relative pronoun is the subject.
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
   - Hercules, whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
-  - Quem.❌ Quī.
+  - ❌ Cui.
   - Hercules is masculine and singular.
-  - The latin pronoun is in the accustaue because the relative pronoun is the direct object.❌
+  - The latin pronoun is in the dative because the relative pronoun is the indirect object.❌
 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
   - Hercules, whom Juno drove into a fit of madness, killed his own wife Megara.
   - Quem.